ibm-cloud-docs/api-gateway/share_api.md

    The new API key and a corresponding "API Documentation Link" display.

-6. Copy the API Documentation Link and send it to the external user.
+6. Copy the API Documentation link and send it to the external user.

    The link opens the API Explorer for the API so that the external user can review the API definition and test the API.